tschuehly/htmx-spring-workshop/README.md

 # Lab 4: Using Spring Beans to compose the UI

-In this short lab we will use the dependency injection capabilities to show a navigation bar where we can add new items by just creating new ViewComponents
+In this short lab we will use the dependency injection capabilities to show a navigation bar where we can add new items by just creating new Components

 # Lab 5: HandlerAdapters to handle Task Forms